Faxanadus/TransTrans/README.md

 5/8/24 Version 14 Update: Added network functionality.
 +Receive and send strings (with optional unique line IDs) to other applications via IP/Port
      -Line IDs can be sent within each string, or as a separate comma separated integer as Big Endian or Little Endian.
-+Added option to send a message address with each message, so a receiving application (such as one using the OSC protocol) can direct the message to the right function.
++Added option to send a message address with each message so a receiving application (such as one using the OSC protocol) can direct messages to the right function.
 +Option to send all transcribed/translated content intended for display via IP/Port, either all at once, or as individual lines.
-+Reorganized UI to add more options.
 +Added ability to save all settings on app close.
 +Added checkbox to use or not use the -DisplayLog.txt file (intended for use with text parsers).